Absorption by Oceanic Constituents

 Often an exponential function is ﬁt to the absorption spectrum and the slope is estimated by non-linear regression:

 Where is the exponential slope for NAP.
-Variations in the slope are observed to be from 0.006 to 0.013 nm-1 (Figure 1; Roesler et al. 1989; Babin et al. 2003), statistically ﬂatter than the slopes observed for CDOM.
+Variations in the slope are observed to be from 0.006 to (Figure 1; Roesler et al. 1989; Babin et al. 2003), statistically ﬂatter than the slopes observed for CDOM.

 A. Probability distribution of spectral slopes for NAP absorption from the European coastal waters and B. resulting variations in the absorption spectra (Babin et al. 2003).